MichalOpoka/ecfr/cfr/title-46-Shipping/chapter-I-Coast-Guard-Department-Homeland-Security/subchapter-B-Merchant-Marine-Officers-Seamen/part-12-Requirements-Rating-Endorsements/subpart-F-Requirements-STCW-Rating-Endorsements/section-12.607.md

-##### § 12.607 Requirements to qualify for an STCW endorsement as rating as able seafarer-engine. #####
+##### § 12.607 Requirements to qualify for an STCW endorsement as rating as Able Seafarer-Engine. #####

-Link to an amendment published at 89 FR 93104, Nov.
-25, 2024.

-(a) To qualify for an STCW endorsement as an able seafarer-engine, an applicant must—
+(a) To qualify for an STCW endorsement as an Able Seafarer-Engine, an applicant must—

 (1) Be not less than 18 years of age;

-(2) Meet the requirements for certification as a ratings forming part of an engineering watch (RFPEW);
+(2) Meet the requirements for certification as a Ratings Forming Part of an Engineering Watch (RFPEW);

 (3) While qualified as an RFPEW, have seagoing service in the engine department of—